slayernominee/slayernominee/README.md

 ### Hey 👋

-I'm bored most of the time and just wasting my time with random stuff.

-My absolute favorite language is Rust although I use most of the time other languages because its just more time efficient.
+My absolute favorite language is Rust (not that proficient though xD) although I use most of the time other languages because its just more time efficient.
-But I love the feeling by coding in rust ig xD
+But I love the feeling of coding in rust ig xD

 Currently I discovered through Advent Of Code some coding puzzles and yeah here is my codewars stats lol.
-My the time I write this
+By the time I wrote this
-I have a lot of fun doing them so maybe this will last a week lol
+I had a lot of fun doing them so maybe this will last a week lol (lasted 2 actually xD)

 <a href="https://www.codewars.com/users/raphiell"><img src="https://www.codewars.com/users/raphiell/badges/large"></a>